 Abarim Publications' online Biblical Greek Dictionary

-The noun χορος (choros) appears to originally have described an enclosure, and particularly one to provide merrymakers with a dance floor.
-It thus attained the meaning of place of dance, then dance itself, and since collective singing appears to have evolved from collective dancing, finally it came to denote a choir or chorus (hence the word).
+The noun χορος (choros) appears to originally have described an enclosure (see the adverb χωρις, choris, meaning separately), and particularly one to provide merrymakers with a dance floor (see the closely related verb χαιρω, chairo, to rejoice).
+It thus attained the meaning of place of dance, then dance itself, and since collective singing appears to have evolved from collective dancing, finally it came to denote a choir or chorus (hence these English word).

 In the New Testament, this noun appears only in Luke 15:25, where the good son hears the sound of music and dancing come from the house upon the return of the prodigal.